google/tachometer/README.md

 > clearly not possible to draw a conclusion about whether A is faster than B or
 > vice-versa.

-You can increase the sample size with the `--sample-size` flag, or you can enable *auto-sampling*.

 ## Auto sampling

-When the `--auto-sample` flag is set, tachometer will continue drawing samples until either certain stopping conditions that you specify are met, or until a timeout expires (5 minutes by default).
+After the initial 50 samples, tachometer will continue drawing samples until either certain stopping conditions that you specify are met, or until a timeout expires (3 minutes by default).

 The stopping conditions for auto-sampling are specified in terms of
-***targets***.
-A target can be thought of as a *point of interest* on the number-line of either absolute or relative differences in runtime.
-By setting a target, you are asking tachometer to try to *shrink the confidence interval until it is unambiguously placed on one side or the other of that target*.
+***horizons***.
+A horizon can be thought of as a *point of interest* on the number-line of either absolute or relative differences in runtime.
+By setting a horizon, you are asking tachometer to try to *shrink the confidence interval until it is unambiguously placed on one side or the other of that horizon*.

-Example targets    | Question
+Example horizon    | Question
 ------------------ | -----------
 `0%`               | Is X faster or slower than the baseline *at all*?
 `10%`              | Is X faster or slower than the baseline by at least 10%?